sarapohland/parce-nav/README.md

 python navigation/perception/competency/train.py regional --train_data lunar-nav --model_dir models/lunar-nav/classify/ --decoder_dir models/lunar-nav/inpaint/
 ```

 The argument train_data is used to indicate which dataset should be used to train the regional competency estimator, which should be lunar-nav if you are using the default training dataset.
 The argument model_dir is used to specify where your trained classification model was saved, and decoder_dir is used to specify where your trained image inpainting model was saved.
+You can optionally use the use_gpu flag if you want to train your model using a GPU.

 ### 5g.
 Generate true labels of familiar/unfamiliar regions in image